lorenz-g/tesla-megapack-tracker/README.md

 - To generate the website, install the dependencies with `pip install -r requirements.txt` and run `python generate/website.py`.
 It is recommended to setup a python virtualenv for the project beforehand (can use `pip install pip-tools` and `pip-compile requirements.in` to create an up to date version of requirements)
   - all python code lives in the `generate` folder
 - some handy commands are in the [./Makefile](./Makefile)
+- run `make csv-diff` to review project changes compared with the latest commit
 - to edit the CSV files, it is best to use Libre Office
 - the external government data is the `misc` folder